spice-herald/detprocess/README.md

 This feature must be added as one of the static methods in the class `SingleChannelExtractors`, located in `detprocess/process/_features.py`.
 After adding the code, the user must then recompile the package via `pip install .`, and the feature can be extracted by `detprocess`.

-If we added this feature to our example [YAML file](#yaml-file), the corresponding entry should be of the form:
+If we added this feature to our example [YAML file](#yaml-file), the corresponding entry should be of the form (where we are currently passing dummy values to the dummy parameters):

 ```yaml
     example_feature: